TanushreeNayak/TanushreeNayak/README.md

-## About Me
+Hi, I'm Tanushree🪄

-Hi, I'm Tanushree, a passionate tech enthusiast skilled in Python, Machine Learning, and Web Development.
+A passionate tech enthusiast skilled in Python, Machine Learning, and Web Development.
 I enjoy turning complex problems into simple, elegant solutions.
 With experience in tools like Jupyter, HTML, and h5 models, I love building smart systems that combine data, logic, and creativity.
 I'm always exploring new technologies and pushing boundaries to make ideas come alive.

 ## My Skills